Manage network

 Disassociate public IP

-You can disassociate the associated public IP from specific instance.
+You can disassociate a public IP from an instance.

-Only Project Admin can associate or disassociate public IPs.
+Only Project Admin can associate and disassociate public IPs.

 -

-Run the command to check the instance’s routing configuration.
+Run the following command to check the routing table:

 Check instance routing configurationsudo route -n